St. John's Vancouver: Anglican realignment

 Since 2011, St. John's Vancouver has rented Oakridge Seventh-Day Adventist Church, pictured here, for Sunday services.

 In 2002, the Diocese of New Westminster synod controversially approved the blessing of same-sex unions.
 Packer, Short, and other delegates from St. John's, along with delegates from seven other churches, walked out of the synod in objection.
 The dissenting churches formed a group called the Anglican Communion in New Westminster (ACiNW) and declared impaired communion with Bishop Michael Ingham.
 Short and the other clergy walking out faced canonical charges from Ingham.

 The synod decision became a major flashpoint in the Anglican realignment.
-After the failure of the ACiNW churches to obtain alternative episcopal oversight from within the Anglican Church of Canada, in February 2008 St. John's membership voted with 96 percent in favor to disaffiliate from the Anglican Church of Canada and become canonically resident in the Anglican Church of the Southern Cone.
+After the failure of the ACiNW churches to obtain alternative episcopal oversight from within the Anglican Church of Canada, in February 2008 St. John's membership voted with 96 percent in favour to disaffiliate from the Anglican Church of Canada and become canonically resident in the Anglican Church of the Southern Cone.
 The Southern Cone agreed to provide primatial oversight for traditionalist Anglican churches in Canada as an interim step to creating an eventual parallel province in North America.

 In April 2008, Short, Packer and St. John's vicar Dan Gifford formally relinquished their ministry in the Anglican Church of Canada and join the Anglican Network in Canada.
 The church was involved in litigation over the ownership of its $13 million property; the Supreme Court of British Columbia (a trial court jurisdiction) in 2009 affirmed that the property belonged to the Diocese of New Westminster.
 The higher B.C.
-Court of Appeal affirmed the ruling, and the Supreme Court of Canada declined to hear the case,resulting in all of the clergy and the bulk of the congregation leaving the 1950 building on September 18, 2011.
+Court of Appeal affirmed the ruling, and the Supreme Court of Canada declined to hear the case, resulting in all of the clergy and the bulk of the congregation leaving the 1950 building on September 18, 2011.
 The departing clergy members relaunched the church as St. John's Vancouver with about 700 members in rented facilities at Oakridge Seventh-Day Adventist Church.

 Since 2011, St. John's Vancouver has held steady at around 700 in weekly attendance.
 In 2022, Gifford was consecrated as the new diocesan bishop of ANiC, and St. John's Vancouver began planning for a $12–25 million capital project to buy or build a permanent church building.